 Last but certainly not least, make sure to save time to visit Mes Amis (pronounced Mez Ahmee) Quilt Shop!
 Located just a short drive from the French Quarter is one of the greatest little quilt shops you’ll find.

 Denise over at Mes Amis carries a wide variety of fun fabrics including several local artists.
 You can even pick up a few notions and fun accessories for your Cajun quilting fun!

 No matter how you do New Orleans, the best advice is to relax, eat and enjoy.
 The atmosphere is intoxicating and the locals are friendly.
 It truly is a destination like no other in the world!

 - Complete list of Quilt Shops in Louisiana

 - Complete List of Quilt Shops in the US

 - Take the Ultimate Quilters Bucket List Challenge

 Like my tips for New Orleans?
 Click the buttons below to share with your friends!
-Then be sure to join the Traveling Quilters group on Facebook to for more travel adventures!
+Then be sure to join the Traveling Quilters group on Facebook for more travel adventures!